ImeshaWA/HR-Analysis-Dashboard---Power-BI/README.md

 # HR Analysis Dashboard – Power BI

-This project is an **HR Analysis Dashboard** built using **Power BI**.
+This project is an HR Analysis Dashboard built using Power BI.
 It provides HR professionals with insights into employee data, helping them make data-driven decisions.

 Key Features :
 - **Data Cleaning & Transformation**: Used Power Query to clean and prepare HR data.